fujiapple852/trippy/README.md

 ## Privileges

-Trippy uses a raw socket which require elevated privileges.
+Trippy uses a raw socket which requires elevated privileges.
 Enabling the required privilege can be achieved in several ways, including:

 1: Run as `root` user via `sudo`: